tfulanchan/kau-docs/docs/486/ch7.md

 Managing Disruptive Strategic Innovation in the New Economy

 Introduction

-+ Disruptive innovations create new markets or reshape existing markets by
-+ delivering relative simple, convenient, low cost innovations to a set of customers who areignored byindustry leaders.
+Disruptive innovations create new markets or reshape existing markets by delivering relatively simple, convenient, low-cost innovations to a set of customers who are ignored by industry leaders.

-+ Since the late  s, a very influential strategic innovation has been thetheory ofdisruptive strategic innovations.
+Since the late 1990s, a very influential strategic innovation has been the theory of disruptive strategic innovations.

-+ Clayton Christensen ofHarvared Business School in started thefirst developed theory inhisbestseller book The Innovator's Dilemma.'He explained how industry leaders that focused onhigh-end products fortheir most profitable customers can be'blindsided' bydisruptive innovations from new competitors
+Clayton Christensen of Harvard Business School first developed the theory in his bestseller book, The Innovator's Dilemma.
+He explained how industry leaders that focused on high-end products for their most profitable customers can be "blindsided" by disruptive innovations from new competitors.

-Introduction
-+ In.
-The Innovator's Solution creating and sustaining successful growth,
-+ This established companies how tocreate disruptive innovations rather than being destroyed bythem,
-+ How toturn innovative ideas into new disruptive products that can lead tolong-term profitable growth.
+In The Innovator's Solution: Creating and Sustaining Successful Growth, this established how companies can create disruptive innovations rather than be destroyed by them, and how to turn innovative ideas into new disruptive products that can lead to long-term profitable growth.

-+ In.another book written with Eric Roth and Scott Anthony:Seeing What Next:Using theory ofinnovation to predict industry change,
-+ The book describe, summarize, and further developed thedisruptive theory ofstrategic innovations and supported itwith new evidence and more detailed explanations.
+In another book written with Eric Roth and Scott Anthony, Seeing What's Next: Using the Theory of Innovation to Predict Industry Change, the book describes, summarizes, and further develops the disruptive theory of strategic innovations and supports it with new evidence and more detailed explanations.

-Introduction
-+ The strategy of disruption is
-+ One of the most influential theories inrecent years
-+ It provides apowerful framework for executives toidentify emerging opportunities and challenges inthemarket
-+ Develop appropriate strategic responses.
+The strategy of disruption is one of the most influential theories in recent years.
+It provides a powerful framework for executives to identify emerging opportunities and challenges in the market and develop appropriate strategic responses.

-+ It provides aninsightful explanation toaquestion that has been puzzling academics, consultants and business executives for decades:
-+ Why do successful companies failtosustain profitable growth for more than a few years ?
+It provides an insightful explanation to a question that has been puzzling academics, consultants, and business executives for decades: Why do successful companies fail to sustain profitable growth for more than a few years?

-Introduction
-+ According to this theory, thecompanies fail not because the executives and workers aredoing abad job.

-But because
-+ They have been doing an excellent job in what they are supposed to be doing
+According to this theory, companies fail not because the executives and workers are doing a bad job but because they have been doing an excellent job in what they are supposed to be doing:

-+ Improving products rapidly and continuously
+Improving products rapidly and continuously

-+ Focusing onneeds ofthehigh-end, most profitable customers.
+Focusing on the needs of the high-end, most profitable customers.

-Introduction
-+ Theory ofdisruptive innovation isnot specific to the knowledge based, network economy.Many disruptive innovations were introduced indifferent sectors
+The theory of disruptive innovation is not specific to the knowledge-based, network economy.
+Many disruptive innovations were introduced in different sectors.

-+ Disruptive strategic innovations are particularly influential-and disruptive intoday's business environment, because of the extremely rapid development and widespread proliferation of ICTs
+Disruptive strategic innovations are particularly influential—and disruptive—in today’s business environment because of the extremely rapid development and widespread proliferation of ICTs.

-+ Examples such eBay, Google, Amazon.com, Expedia.
-Travelocity and soon.These new entrants have radically disrupted awide range ofindustries such asauctions, book retailing toholidays, traveling, and hotel booking.
+Examples include eBay, Google, Amazon.com, Expedia, Travelocity, and so on.
+These new entrants have radically disrupted a wide range of industries such as auctions, book retailing, holidays, traveling, and hotel booking.

 ### The Strategy of Disruption-From Inventor's Dilemma to Inventor's Solutions